Dublin GAA: Clubs

 The Dublin Senior Football Championship is an annual club competition between the top Dublin clubs.
 The winners of the Dublin Championship qualify to represent their county in the Leinster Championship and in turn, go on to the All-Ireland Senior Club Football Championship.
-The current (2021) Dublin County Champions are Kilmacud Crokes, who have won the competition 9 times in their history.
+The current (2024) Dublin County Champions are Cuala.
+They went on to win the 2025 All-Ireland Senior Club Football Championship.
 The first winners of the Dublin football championship were Erins Hope in 1887, who were the student club attached to St Patrick's Teacher Training College, Drumcondra.
 St Vincent's have won the most titles with a total of 26.

 The Dublin Intermediate Football Championship is the second tier football championship.
 The Intermediate champions go on to play in the Senior football Championship.
-The 2012 Dublin Intermediate County Champions are Cuala who became champions with a win over Fingallians.
+The 2024 Dublin Intermediate County Champions are Naomh Mearnóg who became champions with a win over Clanna Gael Fontenoy.
 St Brigid's are the most successful intermediate club, having won on five occasions.